zonemaster/zonemaster/README.md

 Limitations in the support of DNSSEC algorithm 15 is described above.

-### Use of RIPE riswhois for ASN lookup

-Test case [Connectivity03] ("AS Diversity") has been updated with the support of using the RIPE riswhois service instead of the Cymru service.
-The Cymru service is the default and there is an issue with riswhois service (see [zonemaster/zonemaster-engine#833]).
-It will be resolved in next patch release.

 ## Contact and mailing lists

 See our [contact and mailing lists] page for contact information and